PlanetaryRobotics/ergodic-search/README.md

 A differential drive dynamics class (```DiffDrive```) is provided in ```ergodic_search.dynamics``` and is used for both examples.
 Separate dynamics modules can be provided to the planner on initialization via the ```dyn_model``` parameter.
 User-defined dynamics modules should be implemented as a PyTorch module with a ```forward``` method.
-This method should compute a trajectory based on the controls stored in this module, which are the parameters being optimized by PyTorch.
+This method should compute a trajectory based on the controls and starting position stored in this module, which are the parameters being optimized by PyTorch.
+Note that the trajectory __should not__ include the starting position as the first point and should have the same number of steps as the controls.

 ## Troubleshooting Tips